Amir Muzaffar Madrasa

-Amir Muzaffar madrasah is located in Bukhara.
-The madrasah has not been preserved today.
-Amir Muzaffar madrasah was established in 1868 by Amir Muzaffar Khan, who ruled in Istemurbi Guzar, Bukhara Emirate.
+The Amir Muzaffar Madrasa is a madrasa located in Bukhara.
+It has not been preserved today.
+The Amir Muzaffar Madrasa was established in 1868 by Amir Muzaffar Khan, who ruled in Istemurbi Guzar, Bukhara Emirate.
 The madrasa was small and endowment.
-Research scientist Abdusattor Jumanazarov studied a number of foundation documents related to this madrasah and provided information related to the madrasah.
-In the foundation document, it is written about the madrasah: "Hazrat Amir Muzaffar built a 9-room madrasa in the month of Zulqada in the year 1285 Hijri (February–March 1868) in the Lyab-i Hauz in Istemurbi guzari."
+Research scientist Abdusattor Jumanazarov studied a number of foundation documents related to this madrasah and provided information related to the madrasa.
+In the foundation document, it is written about the madrasa: "Hazrat Amir Muzaffar built a 9-room madrasa in the month of Zulqada in the year 1285 Hijri (February–March 1868) in the Lab-i Hauz in Istemurbi guzari."
 This document is confirmed with the seal of Qazi Abduhamid bin Damulla Baqi.
-The cream market in Istemurbi guzar and the rag market in Boboyi al guzar were endowed for the foundation of the madrasah.
-According to the document, the head of the madrasah was appointed as a mutawwali.
-The Madrasah Mutawwali received a salary from the Waqf funds.
+The cream market in Istemurbi guzar and the rag market in Boboyi al guzar were endowed for the foundation of the madrasa.
+According to the document, the head of the madrasa was appointed as a mutawalli.
+The Madrasa Mutawalli received a salary from the waqf funds.
 The remaining funds will be divided into 21 parts.
 Two students lived in madrasah rooms.
-The photo of the madrasah is preserved in Olga Sukhareva's book.
-The madrasah is located next to a pond and has an ornate and gabled gate.
+The photo of the madrasa is preserved in Olga Sukhareva's book.
+The madrasa is located next to a pond and has an ornate and gabled gate.
 The foundation is raised above the ground.
-There was also a one-story mosque near the madrasah.
+There was also a one-story mosque near the madrasa.
 Its place corresponds to the Istemurbi madrasah, which Sharif Makhdum taught.
 Amir Muzaffar was the sixth ruler of Bukhara Emirate.
 Bukhara became a protectorate of the Russian Empire in 1868 during the reign of Amir Muzaffar Khan.
 Amir Muzaffarkhan madrasah consisted of 9 rooms.
 This madrasah was built in the style of Central Asian architecture.
-The madrasah is built of brick, wood, stone and ganch.
+The madrasa is built of brick, wood, stone and ganch.